zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum.md

     kubectl create -f ../alpine-persistent-volume.yaml
     kubectl describe pod alpine

+### Note about availability zones

+By default Openstack servers and Openstack volumes are created in different availability zones.
+This created an issue with the default Magnum templates because we need to modify the Kubernetes scheduler policy to allow this.
+Kubespray does this by default, so I created a [fix to be applied to the Jetstream Magnum templates](https://github.com/zonca/magnum/pull/1), this needs to be re-applied after every Openstack upgrade.

 ## Install Helm

 The Kubernetes deployment from Magnum is not as complete as the one out of Kubespray, we need